Shelby219/T1A3_portfolio/README.md

 - Specifically chosen fonts that relate to my design, but with relevant fall back fonts.

-- Use of SASS partials for building my styles so as to seperate components simply so future editing is smoother.
+- Use of SASS partials for building my styles to separate components simply so future editing is smoother.

 - Sass variables for colours and fonts for easy accessibility.